 Danish Camp Riverside Visitor Centre

-A Norwegian log cabin surrounded by woodland on the banks of The River Great Ouse in Willington, just east of Bedford.
+A beautiful Norwegian log cabin with adjoining covered and heated terrace and riverside bar, surrounded by woodland on the banks of The River Great Ouse in Willington, just east of Bedford.
 Enjoy the countryside with cycling, walks, river trips or hire a self-drive boat.
 Freshly cooked food, full menu, light bites or just coffee and cakes.
 Fully licenced.
-Also available for celebrations, weddings, corporate events and group visits.

 Chapel Lane, Willington, Bedford, MK44 3QG Tel: 01234 838709